Gambling Addiction, Prevention, & Treatment Options

 You don’t necessarily need a professional who specializes in gambling addiction to help with your recovery.
 Any psychiatrist, psychologist, or certified therapist can help talk you through treatment for a gambling addiction.
 There are cases when they might prescribe medication to help with the depression and anxiety that often follows compulsive gambling, but that’s not always the case.
 The Anxiety and Depression Association of America (ADAA) can help you locate a therapist in your area and schedule appointments to get started.
 Even if you don’t immediately discuss gambling addiction, it’s important to talk to someone.

-It’s a grim reality, but some people do choose to take their lives due to severe consequences of gambling addictions.
+It’s a grim reality, but some people do choose to take their lives due to severe consequences from gambling addictions.
 Don’t let yourself or a loved one become part of this statistic.
 Befrienders Worldwide is a non-profit organization dedicated to connecting with people who have suicidal thoughts, whether they relate to gambling addiction or not, and to be a friend to anyone in need.
 If you or someone you know shows any signs of suicidal thoughts, contact Befrienders Worldwide immediately and talk to someone who can help.

-Please take these resources like education and not fear.
+Please take these resources as a form of education rather than fear.
 Most people gamble responsibly without any problems or addictions.
 So don’t take this as a sign not to gamble, but instead to be aware of the signs that lead to addiction.
 If you or anyone you know shows these signs of gambling addiction, don’t wait.
 Seek help immediately so you can solve the issue before it takes hold of your life.